rschristopher/ischristtrue.com/src/ancient-views/index.md

 We can find the "battle of the sexes" rhetoric emerging in the industrial revolution and in the so-called age of enlightenment.
 Importantly, this rhetoric did not exist in early Christianity.

-The industrial revolution increasingly took fathers out of the family business (mostly farms) and put them into factories, a trend we see exacerbated during periods such as the
+The industrial revolution increasingly took fathers out of the family business (mostly farms) and put them into factories away from home, a trend we see exacerbated during periods such as the
  *Great Depression*
  (where tractors changed the economic reality of family farms).
 And as this trend continued (breaking up families) so too emerged feminist attacks on masculinity.